 Because so much of Abruzzo is national park, and because the region’s agricultural economy was decimated after WWII, many of its hill towns, often called a ‘borgo’ in Italy, have been protected from modern development.
 In and around the Majella, there are several very beautiful borghi from the medieval to the baroque to visit.

 This combination of natural beauty, wildlife, history, sacred places and beautiful villages makes the Majella one of the great walking destinations in Europe.
-To find out more about what there is to see in the Majella, and what is within walking distance or a short drive from Decontra, have a look at some of the posts below on this page.
+To find out more about what there is to see in the Majella, and what is within walking distance or a short drive from Decontra, have a look at the 'Further Reading' button below on this page.

 We set off across meadows alive with butterflies, little brown lizard and brilliant red moths.
 Grasshoppers and crickets leap away from our footfall.
 Above us, skylarks sing out.
 The flora is just as diverse, with many species unique to the Majella.
 As we climb, artemisia, marjoram and orchids give way to blood-red peonies and electric-blue gentians.